 Mediation is a method in which a neutral and impartial third party assists in resolving disputes.
 Unlike a trial, the final decision rests with the clients.
 Mediation is confidential, informal, and generally less expensive than litigation or other processes.
-The parties are allowed to mediate with their attorneys present to provide them with guidance or without their lawyers to reduce costs.
+The parties participate in mediation with their attorneys present to provide them with guidance.

 Physical custody defines with whom the minor child will reside and who is responsible for the care, supervision, or welfare of the minor child.
 Legal custody defines the person who has the authority and responsibility for the major decisions concerning the child’s upbringing, including the child’s education, health care, and religious training.
 Joint legal custody means that both parties will share authority and responsibility for the major decisions concerning the child’s upbringing, including the child’s education, health care and religious training.

 Who is entitled to custody?

 In Indiana, there is no presumption favoring either parent.
 The court determines custody in accordance with the best interests of the child.
 In determining the best interest, the court considers all relevant factors including the age and sex of the child, the wishes of the child’s parents, the wishes of the child, the interaction and interrelationship of the child with the child’s parents, siblings, and any other person who may significantly affect the child’s interests, the child’s adjustment to his home, school, and community, the mental and physical health of all individuals involved, any evidence of domestic or family violence, and any evidence that the child may have been cared for by a defacto custodian.

 Can a parent relocate with the children to another state?